Accessibility Policy

 Assistive Devices

-We are committed to serving persons with disabilities who use assistive devices to obtain, use or benefit from our goods and services.
-We will ensure that our employees are trained and familiar with various assistive devices that may be used by customers with disabilities while accessing our goods or services.
+Canadian Tire Jumpstart is committed to serving persons with disabilities who use assistive devices to obtain, use, or benefit from our goods and services.
+Staff will be trained and familiar with various assistive devices that may be used by individuals with disabilities and will know how to use any devices available at Jumpstart locations.

 Service Animals

-We welcome persons with disabilities who are accompanied by service animals.
-Service animals are allowed on the parts of our premises that are open to the public.
+Canadian Tire Jumpstart welcomes persons with disabilities who are accompanied by a service animal.
+Service animals are permitted in areas open to the public.

 Support Persons

-Any person with a disability who is accompanied by a support person will be allowed to enter our premises with his or her support person.
-At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person while on our premises.
+A person with a disability who is accompanied by a support person will be allowed to enter premises with their support person.
+At no time will a person with a disability be prevented from having access to their support person while accessing Jumpstart services.

 Notice of Temporary Disruption in Service

-We will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
-This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
+Canadian Tire Jumpstart will provide notice in the event of a planned or unexpected disruption in facilities or services used by persons with disabilities.
+The notice will include the reason for the disruption, anticipated duration, and a description of alternative facilities or services, if available.

-This notice will be placed on the store’s website and at all public entrances and at the point of disruption.
+This notice will be placed at all public entrances and at the point of disruption.
 This notice will be provided in accessible formats as required.
+It will also be provided through appropriate digital channels, including the organization’s website or relevant communication platforms.

 Training

-We will provide training to all employees, volunteers and others who deal with the public or other third parties on behalf of Canadian Tire, and to all individuals who are involved in the development and approval of the customer service policies, practices and procedures.
+We will provide training to all staff as well as other persons who deal with the public or other third parties on behalf of Canadian Tire Jumpstart, and to all individuals who are involved in the development and approval of the customer service policies, practices and procedures.

 Training will include:

-• How to interact with people with disabilities who use an assistive device or require the assistance of a service animal or support person.
+- How to interact with individuals who use assistive devices or require a service animal or support person

-• What to do if a person with a disability is having difficulty in accessing our goods and services.
+- What to do if a person with a disability is having difficulty accessing services

 Feedback Process